Dumbo: Plot

 Timothy decides to take Dumbo to see Mrs. Jumbo, but they cannot see each other's faces and can only intertwine trunks.
 Meanwhile, the clowns decide to increase the popularity of their fireman act by dangerously raising the platform Dumbo jumps from.
 In celebration of the plan, they drink champagne, and a bottle of it falls into a water vat.
-Crying after visiting his mother, Dumbo has an unsettling case of the hiccups, so Timothy takes him to the vat for some water, only to discover that the water contains champagne.
+Crying after visiting his mother, Dumbo has an unsettling case of the hiccups, so Timothy takes him to the vat for some water, only to discover too late that the water contains champagne.
 Both of them get drunk, and hallucinate pink elephants.

-While recovering the next morning, Dumbo and Timothy are later discovered asleep high up in a tree by Jim Crow and his gang of crows.
-Initially making fun of Timothy's assertion that Dumbo flew with his ears while being drunk, the crows are soon moved by Dumbo's sad story.
+Dumbo and Timothy are awakened the next morning by Jim and his gang of crows, who discover them sleeping high up in their tree.
+Initially making fun of Timothy's assertion that Dumbo must have flown into the tree with his ears while being drunk, the crows are soon moved by Dumbo's sad story.
 They decide to help Timothy, giving him a "magic feather" to help Dumbo fly.
 Holding the feather, Dumbo does indeed take off a second time.
 He and Timothy return to the circus with plans to surprise the audience.

 During the clowns' fire act, Dumbo jumps off the platform and prepares to fly.
 He drops the feather, but Timothy assures him it was only a psychological aid.
-As Dumbo successfully flies about the big top, much to the audience’s delight, he throws a trunkful of peanuts to the other elephants as payback.
+As Dumbo successfully flies about the big top, he uses his trunk and various props to humiliate the clowns, Ringmaster, and other elephants; the audience applauds, believing this to be part of the act.
 Dumbo gains fame and fortune, Timothy becomes his new manager and signs him to a Hollywood contract, and Mrs. Jumbo is freed.
 She and Dumbo are given a private coach on Casey Jr., and the crows wave goodbye to the duo as they travel away.